alvarogarcia7/blog_source/source/_posts/draft_programming-as-theory-building.md

   > programming [...] must be the programmers' building up knowledge of a certain kind, knowledge taken to be the programmers' immediate possession, any documentation being an auxiliary, secondary product.

-This idea is repeated in Brandolini's Model Storming TODO find link TODO, in 2013, compared to the paper in 1985:
+This idea is repeated in Brandolini's [Model Storming][brandolini-model-storming], in 2013, compared to the paper in 1985:

   > Software development is a learning process; Working code is a side effect